streamoid/PiQAlike-android/README.md

 ### Verifying PiQAlike Configuration

-Once you have finished installing PiQAlike framework, you can test your configuration by importing the dependencies and connecting a client to the PiQAlike cloud.
+Once you have finished adding PiQAlike framework to your project, you can test your configuration by importing the dependencies and connecting a client to the PiQAlike cloud.
 To do so, add following code to your Application class. (note that you must substitute the client name and client token placeholder text with your actual values, in order to get these values please contact us at support@streamoid.com):

 ```sh
  piqALike.initialize(VENDOR, TOKEN, new com.streamoid.sdk.piqalike.Callback() {